-The composition in the feed and product stream was analyzed by flame ionization detector gas Chromatograph Shimadzu GC9A.
+The compositions in the feed and product streams were analyzed by a gas chromatograph Shimadzu molde GC9A equipped with a flame ionization detector .

 A Shimadzu GC8A gas chromatograph equipped with a thermal conductivity detector was used to analyze permanent gases and water.
-Two columns, a 5A molecular sieve to separate oxygen and CO and a Porapak-Q column to separate CO2 and water were operated in parallel.
+Two columns, a 5A molecular sieve to separate oxygen and CO and a Porapak-Q column to separate CO_2 and water were operated in parallel.
 The operating conditions of the GC are listed in the Table 4.5.